United States Reports, volume 4: Alexander Dallas and Dallas' Reports

 Not all of the cases reported in 4 U.S. (4 Dall.) are from the United States Supreme Court.
 Included are decisions from various city, state, and lower federal courts sitting in Philadelphia, dating from the colonial period and the first decade after independence, as well as reports from a state court of Delaware, and the British Privy Council in an appeal from New Hampshire.

 Alexander J. Dallas, a Philadelphia lawyer and later United States Secretary of the Treasury, had been in the business of reporting local law cases for newspapers and periodicals.
-When the US Supreme Court sat in Philadelphia from 1791–1800, he collected their cases as well, and later began compiling his case reports in a bound volume which he called Reports of cases ruled and adjudged in the courts of Pennsylvania, before and since the Revolution.
+When the US Supreme Court sat in Philadelphia from 1791 to 1800, he collected their cases as well, and later began compiling his case reports in a bound volume which he called Reports of cases ruled and adjudged in the courts of Pennsylvania, before and since the Revolution.

 When the US Supreme Court along with the rest of the new federal government moved in 1791 from the former capital, New York City, to the nation's temporary capital in Philadelphia, Dallas was appointed the Supreme Court's first unofficial and unpaid Supreme Court Reporter.
 (Court reporters in that age received no salary, but were expected to profit from the publication and sale of their compiled decisions.)
 Dallas continued to collect and publish Pennsylvania and other decisions, adding federal Supreme Court cases to his reports.
 Dallas published four volumes of decisions during his tenure as Reporter, known as the Dallas Reports.

 The Supreme Court moved to the new capital city of Washington D.C. in 1800.
 Dallas remained in Philadelphia; William Cranch then replaced him as Reporter of Decisions of the Supreme Court of the United States.

 Nominative reports

-In 1874, the U.S. government created the United States Reports, and retroactively numbered older privately-published case reports as part of the new series.
+In 1874, the U.S. government created the United States Reports, and retroactively numbered older privately published case reports as part of the new series.
 As a result, cases appearing in volumes 1–90 of U.S. Reports have dual citation forms; one for the volume number of U.S. Reports, and one for the volume number of the reports named for the relevant reporter of decisions (these are called "nominative reports").
 As such, volumes 1–4 of United States Reports correspond to volumes 1–4 of Dallas' Reports.
 The dual citation form of, for example, Turner v.
 Bank of North America is 4 U.S. (4 Dall.)
 8 (1799).